The Wynne years

 On 7 February 2010, Christ Church Grammar School celebrated its 100th birthday, which was marked by a series of commemorative events.
 They included a fun-filled Birthday Carnivale; the Dedication of the Torch of Learning, a symbol of the School Motto ‘Deus Dux Doctrina Lux’ – God is our leader, learning is our light; and the Centenary Celebration at Challenge Stadium, attended by more than 3,000 members of the school community.

 As the School entered a new century it examined the Strategic Plan, identifying areas on which to focus.
 Research into motivational drivers in education in the previous year led the School to focus on the first strategic theme – motivating boys to achieve at their best.
 This led to the introduction of the Christ Church Pedagogy, an aligned, whole school approach to motivation through partnering with teachers and parents.

 Mr Wynne also extended the education experience beyond the classroom.
-Initiatives such as the Pilgrimage of Hope (now Service in Action), the introduction of the Indigenous Student Program and Beyond Queenslea Drive, have enabled students to gain a wider view of the world.
+Initiatives such as the Pilgrimage of Hope (now Service in Action), the introduction of the Aboriginal and Torres Strait Islander Student Program and Beyond Queenslea Drive, have enabled students to gain a wider view of the world.

 Between 2001 and 2014 student numbers have increased from approximately 1,220 to 1,600 and in 2010 Year 7 transferred to the Senior School.

 Christ Church boys consistently achieve outstanding academic and sporting results, including a high number of General Exhibitions and Subject Exhibitions in the WA Certificate of Education (WACE) Examinations.
 In 2011 the School set a new school and State record with 10 students achieving General Exhibitions.